Motivation

 If you use the eyeris

-package in your research, please cite it!
+package in your research, please consider citing our preprint!

 Run the following in R to get the citation: